Keto Chocolate

 This post may contain affiliate links.
 See my disclosure policy.

-This keto chocolate is an easy candy bar recipe made with just 3 ingredients!
-Crispy, chewy, and ready in 5 minutes, each bar has just 2 grams net carbs!
+This keto chocolate is an easy candy bar recipe made with just 3 ingredients.
+Crispy, chewy, and ready in 5 minutes, each bar has just 2 grams of net carbs.

-While there are some keto friendly chocolate brands out there, they are extremely expensive.
-A standard keto candy bar is over $8….
-NOT worth it.
+While there are some keto-friendly chocolate brands, they are extremely expensive.
+A standard keto candy bar is over $8- simply not worth it.

 • 4 Ingredients.
-Technically, you don’t even need the almond butter, but I love how firm the bars are by using them.
+Technically, you don’t even need the almond butter, but I love how firm the bars are when using it.

 • Ready in 5 minutes.
 No baking required.
 The hard part is waiting for them to firm up.

 • Easy to customize.
-Add flavor extracts, nuts, seeds, coconut, or even chopped up keto cookie pieces.
+Add flavor extracts, nuts, seeds, coconut, or my favorite- crumbled keto chocolate chip cookies.

 How to make keto chocolate bars

-Start by adding the chocolate, syrup, coconut oil and almond butter in a large microwave-safe bowl.
+Start by adding the chocolate, syrup, coconut oil, and almond butter to a large microwave-safe bowl.
 Microwave everything in 30-second spurts until the chocolate has mostly melted.
 Gently mix until smooth.

 Next, fold through your crushed nuts and seeds until combined.
 Transfer into a square pan and refrigerate for thirty minutes, or until firm.